Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: The model

 Given a set of $P = \alpha N$ normally distributed random patterns $\boldsymbol{\xi}^\mu$, $\mu = 1,\dots, P$ we want to find a vector of $N$ continuous weights $\boldsymbol{w}$ normalized on $\mathcal{S}_N$, the sphere of radius $\sqrt{N}$

 that satisfy the set of $P$ constraints

 $\kappa$ is fixed and it is called \emph{margin}.
+For $\kappa \ge 0$ the problem is convex and the space of solutions is always connected up to $\alpha_c$, therefore the model does not exhibit the phenomenology discussed in the previous section.
+Remarkably, however, it turns out that for $\kappa<0$ the problem becomes non-convex and exhibits a considerably richer phase diagram; owing to this peculiarity, it has recently attracted some attention (see below), earning its own name as a model, the ``negative spherical perceptron problem''~\cite{montanari2021tractability}.
 We will call a configuration $\tilde{w}$ satisfying~\eqref{eq::normalization} and~\eqref{eq::constraints} simply as a \emph{solution} to the problem.
-For $\kappa \ge 0$ the problem is convex and the space of solutions is always connected.
-For $\kappa<0$ the problem becomes non-convex and it has been named the negative spherical perceptron problem~\cite{montanari2021tractability}.

-In the following we will be also interested in the binary analog of the problem ($w_i = \pm 1$), that we will call the ``negative binary perceptron problem''.
+In the following we will adopt the same nomenclature for ``typical'' and ``atypical'' solutions as introduced in the previous section.